ethereumclassic/ECIPs/_specs/ecip-tocila-elysium-routing-destinations.md

 ### Minimal custody semantics

-At minimum, each destination MUST be able to receive the value transfers resulting from its `1%` `BASEFEE` allocation under ECIP-1110-ELY-FEE (i.e., it must be a valid address for balance crediting).
+At minimum, each destination MUST be able to receive the value transfers resulting from its `1%` `BASEFEE` allocation under the companion Elysium basefee split routing draft (i.e., it must be a valid address for balance crediting).

 The remaining `97%` of `BASEFEE` is paid to the block beneficiary at consensus and does not pass through these destinations.